mngugi/Mobile-Vulnarabilities-/README.md

 ## Threat Model
 **Attacker goal:** Remote code execution in app process, read sensitive memory, bypass authentication, tamper transactions.
-**Assumptions:** Attacker can control input to a native interface (file, network response, intent payload, URI, user-supplied data, or IPC) or trick app into loading a malicious native library (supply-chain or update compromise).
+**Assumptions:** Attacker can control input to a native interface (file, network response, intent payload, URI, user-supplied data, or IPC) or trick the app into loading a malicious native library (supply-chain or update compromise).
 **Constraints:** Modern mobile OSes (Android, iOS) apply sandboxing, ASLR, and code signing, but these controls can be bypassed or limited in scope if the overflow achieves a controlled code path, or if a vulnerable library holds secrets in-process.

 ## Typical Vulnerable Patterns